 The Thesis is to be double-spaced and presented in an easily readable 12-point font (e.g., Calibri, Cambria, Garamond, Helvetica, Times New Roman, etc.), which must be used consistently throughout the Thesis.
-The left margin must be at 1.5", and all other margins must be 1".
 The left margin of the thesis must be justified.
 Page numbers must be placed on the top right of each page.
-Footnotes are to be used (not endnotes or intext notes).
+Footnotes are to be used (not endnotes or in- text notes).
 The formatting of footnotes and bibliography must conform to most recent edition of The Chicago Manual of Style.
 In addition to the textual content, the Thesis must also include the following: